brianb72/react-bwar/README.md

 # Update History

+## [3] BWAR basic layout
+* Created BWARController and BWARView
+* Can attach BWARView to target div and load SVG

 ## [2] SVG panning and zooming
 * Import the SVG.PANZOOM.JS plugin
 * Create an SVG document with a large square